Sternula antillarum athalassos

 Fall: summer <<<>>> Sep 15, 18, 21 (Tout 1947)

-Most reports of obvious migrants away from breeding locations begin in late Jul.
+Most reports of obvious migrants away from breeding locations begin in late Jul, although a count of 18 near Valley, Douglas Co 27 Jun 2020 was likely of a post-breeding grouping.
 This species quickly departs in early to mid-August and by late August most are gone.
 There are later reports, none documented.

 - High counts: 25 at Lake North, Platte Co 13 Aug 2006, 24 (including eight juveniles) at Schilling WMA 9 Aug 2009, 23 in western Douglas Co 14 Aug 2015, and 16 at Niobrara, Knox Co 18 Aug 2001.